pirocorp/Introduction-to-Cyber-Security/README.md

 - [Hydra](https://github.com/vanhauser-thc/thc-hydra) - Brute-Force a Password
 - [Responder](https://github.com/SpiderLabs/Responder) - Responder is an open-source tool primarily used for NetBIOS and LLMNR poisoning attacks.
 NetBIOS (Network Basic Input/Output System) and LLMNR (Link-Local Multicast Name Resolution) facilitate communication between devices on a local network.
+- [John the Ripper](https://github.com/openwall/john) - John the Ripper is a fast password cracker, currently available for many flavors of Unix, macOS, Windows, DOS, BeOS, and OpenVMS (the latter requires a contributed patch).
+Its primary purpose is to detect weak Unix passwords.
+Besides several crypt(3) password hash types most commonly found on various Unix flavors, supported out of the box are Kerberos/AFS and Windows LM hashes, as well as DES-based tripcodes, plus hundreds of additional hashes and ciphers in "-jumbo" versions.

 ---------------------------------------------------------------